-Counseling is an integral part of the total educational program.
+School Counseling is an integral part of the total educational program.
 It is comprehensive in scope, preventive in design, and developmental in nature.
-It is comprised of four components: Guidance Curriculum, Individual Planning, Responsive Services, and System Support.
-These components are based on the American School Counselor Association national standards and address the academic domain, career domain, and the personal/social domain.
+Elementary School Counselors work both directly (Guidance Curriculum, Individual Student Planning, Responsive Services, Crisis Response) and indirectly (Consultation, Collaboration, and Referrals) with students to ensure success.
+The program teaches the knowledge, attitudes and skills students need to acquire in academic, career and social/emotional development, which serve as the foundation for future success.
 Guidance curriculum is delivered to all students K-12, in group or classroom activities, in order to create a knowledge base.
 This can be counselor-led or interdisciplinary.
 Individual planning is available to all students and their families to manage their educational, personal, or career development.
 It involves individual or group assessment, planning, placement, or transitional activities.
-Examples of individual planning services would include orientation or transition programming, registration, academic planning, and/or involvement in 504, RTI, and IEP planning meetings.
+Examples of individual planning services would include orientation or transition programming, registration, academic planning, and/or involvement in 504, MTSS, and IEP planning meetings.
 Responsive services involve working with students or their families to address their immediate concerns.
-This would assist students who are facing problems that interfere with their healthy personal, academic, or career development.
-This would include individual or small group counseling, as well as referral to outside resources.
-System support involves activities or services implemented by the counseling staff, which supports the total educational system.
-This would include professional development, public relations, and collaboration.
+This assists students who are facing problems that interfere with their healthy personal, academic, or career development.
+This includes individual or small group counseling.
+Crisis response is necessary to provide families and students with support navigating crisis and emergency situations.
+Indirect student services involve activities or services implemented by the counseling staff, which supports the total educational system.
+This would include professional development, public relations, collaboration, consultation, and referrals to the outside community.
+A Social Emotional curriculum is used in each of the individual classrooms.